orionhealth/XBDD/xbdd-web/README.md

-This project is under constructions and uses create-react-app to bootstrap.
+This project is under construction and uses create-react-app to bootstrap.
 Please see [this](https://github.com/facebook/create-react-app) for more info on create-react-app.